spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 6. In your OCI registry, create another repository with the name `spectro-images` and ensure the repository is public.
 The repositry will host VerteX images.

 7. Download the Certificate Authority (CA) for your OCI registry.
-You will need to provide the installation process the CA, otherwise you may encounter errors when authenticating with the OCI registry which could result in an incomplete install.
+You will need to provide the CA during the installation process.
+Otherwise, you may encounter errors when authenticating with the OCI registry, which could result in an incomplete install.

 8. Log in to the Linux environment where you will download the airgap binaries and complete the remaining steps, including the VerteX installation.